ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 </info-box>

 <info-box info>
 	The {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin also allows you to paste content from Google Docs.
-See the {@link features/paste-from-google-docs "Pasting content from Google Docs"} guide to learn more.
+See the {@link features/paste-from-google-docs Pasting content from Google Docs} guide to learn more.
 </info-box>

 ## Demo

-To test how Paste from Office works, download the [sample Word document](../../assets/CKEditor5.PFO.Sample.Recognition_of_Achievement.docx), open it in Microsoft Word, copy the content and paste it into CKEditor 5 below.
+To test how Paste from Office works, download the [sample Word document](../../assets/CKEditor5.PFO.Sample.Recognition_of_Achievement.docx), open it in Microsoft Word, copy the content, and paste it into CKEditor 5 below.

 {@snippet features/paste-from-office}